 Adjunct access is a sharing tool that allows you to grant another member SSH and SFTP (and, if you enable it, FTP) access to one of your sites.
 It also allows them to view some information about the site in our member interface.
 It does not allow them to modify that information.

 If you need more powerful sharing that allows editing site settings, DNS, and other services, account sharing may be a better choice than adjunct membership.

 To grant adjunct access to another NearlyFreeSpeech.NET member:

 - Select the "short name" of the site you want to share; this will take you to the Site Information panel.

-- Choose "Add an Adjunct Member" in the "Actions" box.
+- Use the "Add an Adjunct Member" button.

 If you have more than one site, granting a member adjunct access to one site will not enable them to edit any of your other sites.